Web Server Virtual Machine Instance on GCE

 Permalink: https://app.pulumi.com/lukehoban/webservergcp-dev/updates/2

 3. We can use pulumi stack output to get the value of stack outputs from the CLI.
 So we can curl the virtual machine instance to see the HTTP server running there.
-Stack outputs can also be viewed on the Pulumi Service.
+Stack outputs can also be viewed on the Pulumi Cloud.

 $ curl $(pulumi stack output instanceIP)